Director's Message - August 2022

 We continue to increase our interdisciplinarity through strategic partnerships across Columbia University Irving Medical Center (CUIMC), New York Presbyterian Hospital (NYPH), the New York State Psychiatric Institute (NYSPI), and the full breadth of Columbia Schools and programs that span Columbia’s Morningside, Manhattanville, and Lamont-Doherty campuses.
 These collaborations help us to fulfill our mission of advancing discoveries in translational research to improve patient care and the health and wellbeing of our communities.

-Our Recruitment and Retention Initiative works across the Irving Institute and Columbia to promote equitable participation in health research.
+Our Recruitment and Retention Initiative works across the Irving Institute and Columbia to promote the public's participation in health research.
 We recently introduced a new web portal with resources at the Irving Institute and CUIMC to support this work.
 The team is also seeking feedback(link is external and opens in a new window) to help improve future offerings to support participant recruitment and retention.

 The offerings of the Irving Institute will always continue to grow and develop, spanning all stages of the translational science spectrum, from basic research to advances in clinical care and treatments to public health, and I am proud of what we have accomplished this year.
 As director, I encourage more “positive disruption” to the status quo and continue to expand my own learning to meet the needs of the university, the CTSA Program and the communities we serve.